 Open Innovation Approach

-In order to make accurate diagnostics available to everyone, we are using the open innovation business model, which involves collaborative efforts with other research groups.
-We have successfully collaborated with several groups worldwide and plan extended collaboration to better meet broad spectrum of needs of our customers.
-Several our products, including iDiagnostics, have been inspired by our customers and collaborators. iDiagnostics has been developed in collaboration with one of our long-term partners - research group of Dr. Vaca from UNAM.
-We plan to further extend the approach of Open Innovation, because we believe that knowledge in the field of life sciences is broadly distributed.
+In order to make accurate diagnostics available to everyone, we are using the “open innovation” business model, which involves collaborative efforts with other research groups.
+We have successfully collaborated with several groups worldwide and plan extended collaboration to better meet a broad spectrum of needs of our customers.
+Several of our products, including iDiagnostics, have been inspired by our customers and collaborators. iDiagnostics has been developed in collaboration with one of our long-term partners - the research group of Dr. Vaca from UNAM.
+We plan to further extend the approach of “open innovation”, because we believe that knowledge in the field of life sciences is broadly distributed.
 Innovations and efficient transfer of them to the market place assumes close collaboration with external research groups.
 To stimulate the flow of innovations in and out of our company, we will offer to license the intellectual property of our collaborators and will offer them the opportunity to license our technologies.

 About the iDiagnostics project